duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

 If you were to run the application again you would get an InvalidOperationException stating *The model backing the 'BlogContext' context has changed since the database was created.
 Consider using Code First Migrations to update the database (* [*http://go.microsoft.com/fwlink/?LinkId=238269*](http://go.microsoft.com/fwlink/?LinkId=238269)*).*

-As the exception suggests, it?s time to start using Code First Migrations.
-Because we want to use automatic migrations we?re going to specify the **?EnableAutomaticMigrations** switch.
+As the exception suggests, it's time to start using Code First Migrations.
+Because we want to use automatic migrations we're going to specify the **?EnableAutomaticMigrations** switch.

 -   Run the **Enable-Migrations ?EnableAutomaticMigrations** command in Package Manager Console This command has added a **Migrations** folder to our project.
 This new folder contains a **Configuration** class.
 This class allows you to configure how Migrations behaves for your context.
 For this walkthrough we will just use the default configuration.